DebBidhi/Deep-Neural-Network-from-scratch/README.md

 # Deep Neural Network from Scratch

 ## Overview
 This project implements a deep neural network (DNN) from scratch using NumPy.
-The network is designed for binary classification tasks, specifically distinguishing between cars and non-cars from image data.
+The primary goal of this project was to learn the fundamentals of deep neural networks.
+As of now, the implementation is used for binary classification tasks, specifically distinguishing between cars and non-cars from image data.
+However, the network structure is flexible and can be adapted for multi-class classification or other machine learning tasks in the future.

 ## Features
 - Implements a deep neural network with customizable layers.